 According to the Harvard Business Review, AI marketing technologies are identified by four dimensions, including isolated versus integrated systems, and less advanced (task management) versus more advanced machine learning.

 This means that, at their core, AI marketing technologies work based on available data, rules, and algorithms designed to perform a task.
-ChatGPT, for example, was trained to develop copy using billions of words from books, conversations, articles, and any text before 2021.
+ChatGPT, for example, was trained to develop copy using billions of words from books, conversations, articles, and any text made available to the AI.
 The user enters a prompt – of any type – and receives AI-generated copy.
 The program can be trained and calibrated with more information, like social copy in your brand’s voice.

 That’s only one example, certainly.
 Automation, and generative AI specifically, have significant potential to affect every layer of digital marketing and work hand-in-hand with traditional marketing tasks, including:

-• Copy development: Generative AI can develop initial drafts of social copy, and with programs like Emplifi’s AI Composer, layer in tone, emojis, hashtags, or questions.
+Copy development: Generative AI can develop initial drafts of social copy, and with programs like Emplifi’s AI Composer, layer in tone, emojis, hashtags, or questions.
+You can also use this technology for customer interactions.

 The key with any of these tasks is that there remains a human component.
 For example, summaries could miss key details for your target persona.
 Social media copy might be a useful starting point for creating better, more natural social posts.
 And analytics could highlight trends that should be avoided to protect your brand.

 AI does not replace marketing (or marketers), but it can shift how your teams function.
-According to a Gartner report, "By 2025, organizations that use AI across the marketing function will shift 75% of their staff’s operations from production to more strategic activities."
+According to a December 2022 Gartner report, it was predicted that by 2025, "organizations that use AI across the marketing function will shift 75% of their staff’s operations from production to more strategic activities."
 That means tactical work transitions to AI-managed processes, and people can focus more on insights.

 What are the benefits of AI in marketing?